Coronavirus outbreak stokes anti-Asian bigotry worldwide | The Japan Times

 On Feb.
 4 in Bolivia, three Japanese tourists in their 20s visiting the Uyuni salt flats were quarantined at a local hospital, despite having no history of traveling to China nor exhibiting any symptoms of the pneumonia-causing infection.

-After being briefly isolated, the three were released, but the actions of the local authorities’ in the South American country demonstrate the pernicious combination of misinformation and panic.
+After being briefly isolated, the three were released, but the actions of the local authorities demonstrate the pernicious combination of misinformation and panic.

-At the end of January in Rio de Janeiro, a Japanese Brazilian law student was abused on a subway by a woman who called her a “Chinese pig” who, she said, is “spreading diseases to everyone.”
+At the end of January in Rio de Janeiro, a Japanese Brazilian law student was abused on a subway by a woman who called her a “Chinese pig” that is “spreading diseases to everyone.”

-A video of the incident, which was filmed by a bystander and went viral on social media, appears to show the woman running through the station to confront the man after he allegedly struck her in the head.
-The man’s visceral response is believed to have been a reaction to the masks people have been wearing to protect themselves from the coronavirus, which as of Tuesday had killed 1,868 in mainland China and a few outside, including one in Japan.
+A video of the incident, which was filmed by a bystander and went viral on social media, appears to show the woman running through the station to confront the man after he allegedly struck her on the head.
+The man’s visceral response is believed to have been a reaction to the masks people have been wearing to protect themselves from COVID-19, which as of Tuesday had killed 1,868 in mainland China and a few elsewhere, including one in Japan.

 After a December trip to China’s Hunan province, a Seattle woman was confronted by her condo property manager after returning home Feb.
 2. The manager urged her to leave her home and to isolate herself elsewhere because she had traveled to China, although she had no signs of the coronavirus and had not been issued an order to vacate her dwelling by any public authority.

-Flyers with the notice “Virus Quarantine” by the building management were later posted near the entryway to her condo, warning residents to wear face masks and gloves near her apartment.
+Flyers from by the building management with the notice “Virus Quarantine” were later posted near the entryway to her condo, warning residents to wear face masks and gloves near her apartment.

 Indeed, fears of a pandemic are causing shocking levels of racism and hysteria.
 As of Monday, confirmed cases of the novel coronavirus had surpassed 71,000 worldwide, according to the World Health Organization.

-A man of Chinese descent overheard someone say, “We’ll be in trouble if these guys sneeze on us” as he and his brother got on a lift at Manchester’s Piccadilly station, and two students mistakenly thought to be Chinese were pelted with eggs in Leicestershire, The Guardian reported earlier this month.
+A man of Chinese descent overheard someone say, “We’ll be in trouble if these guys sneeze on us” as he and his brother entered a lift in Manchester’s Piccadilly Station, and two students mistakenly thought to be Chinese were pelted with eggs in Leicestershire, The Guardian reported earlier this month.

-According to the Embassy of Japan in Egypt, clothing store clerks in Cairo have been hesitating to serve Asian customers, and in some cases, Egyptians have been heard to yell out “corona” when passing Japanese people on the street.
+According to the Embassy of Japan in Egypt, clothing store clerks in Cairo have been hesitating to serve Asian customers, and in some cases Egyptians have been heard yelling out “corona” when passing Japanese people on the street.

 “We don’t want to discriminate, but it is also a fact that there are store clerks who are wary about serving Chinese customers.
 It is also hard to distinguish them from Japanese customers,” said a 60-year-old man who manages a souvenir shop.